radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 With this target you will add management information to the Ledger

 The concepts (Identity, application, organization for example) on which you want to add on management information must exist in database.
-For more information, please refer to the article [Understanding the Brainwave Identity GRC data model](../../getting-started/index#brainwaves-data-model).
+For more information, please refer to the article [Understanding the Identity Ana;ytics data model](../../getting-started/index#brainwaves-data-model).

 When editing a collect, select _Manager target_ in _Ledger targets_.